 Can a study-abroad History class count towards my History Core requirements?

-Yes, but study-abroad courses need to be approved by the Core Moderator, and we strongly suggest that you seek approval before going abroad.
+Yes, but study-abroad courses need to be approved by the Director of the Core, and we strongly suggest that you seek approval before going abroad.
 In order for a course taken abroad to fulfill the History Core requirement, it must cover the time periods outlined above (ca. 1500-1800 for the Core I, and 1800 to the present for the Core II) and survey historical developments in a global or world-regional framework; in other words, it may not be national history or the history of bi-national relations.
 For example, "Modern China" will not count, but "East Asia 1800 to the present" will.

 Can I satisfy a Core requirement over the summer?

-Yes, but you may only take one of your two core courses during the summer, for enrichment credit only.
+Yes, but you may only take one of your two core courses during the summer.
 Usually, students take courses through the BC summer school or at another institution.

 If you take a summer course at BC and you want it to count towards your Core, you will need to get department approval before you sign up.
 You will need to bring a Student Services course approval form to the History Department.

-If you take a summer course at another institution, you will need approval from the Core Moderator.
+If you take a summer course at another institution, you will need approval from the Director of the Core.
 As with study-abroad, the course must cover the time periods outlined above (ca. 1500-1800 for the Core I, and 1800 to the present for the Core II) and survey historical developments in a global or world-regional framework.
 If approved, you will need to bring a Student Services course approval form to the History Department.
 Remember that transfer credits from another institution, excluding study-abroad programs, will be given for no more than one of the two Core courses.